ch4mi2/ProjectSPM/server/README.md

 # Flask Server

-This is a Flask application for prediction.
+This is a Flask application for cnn prediction.

 ## Getting Started